WinVector/Examples/dplyr/dplyrQuiz_solutions.md

 Advanced dplyr Quiz
 ===================

 Being able to effectively perform meaningful work *using* [`R`](https://www.r-project.org) programming involves being able to both know how various packages work and anticipate package method outcomes in basic situations.
-Any mismatch there (be it a knowledge gap in the programmer, or an implementation gap in a package) can lead to confusion, bugs and incorrect results.
+Any mismatch there (be it a knowledge gap in the programmer, an implementation gap in a package, or a difference between programmer opinion and package doctrine) can lead to confusion, bugs and incorrect results.

-Below is our advanced [`dplyr`](https://CRAN.R-project.org/package=dplyr) quiz: can you anticipate the result of each of the example operations?
+Below is our advanced [`dplyr`](https://CRAN.R-project.org/package=dplyr) quiz.
+Can you anticipate the result of each of the example operations?
 Can you anticipate which commands are in error and which are valid `dplyr`?

 Or another phrasing: here are our notes on `dplyr` corner-cases.
-You may not need to know how any of these work, but you should at least be confident you are avoiding the malformed ones.
+You may not need to know how any of these work (it is often good to avoid corner-cases), but you should at least be confident you are avoiding the malformed ones.

 Start
 =====

-With the current version of `dplyr` please figure out the result of each example command.
+With the current version of `dplyr` in mind, please anticipate the result of each example command.
 Note: we don't claim all of the examples below are correct `dplyr` code.
 However, effective programming requires knowledge of what happens in some incorrect cases (at least knowing which throw usable errors, and which perform quiet mal-calculations).

 ``` r
 # Show versions we are using.